sjot/BingSearch/README.md

  BingSearchWeb : Result set shown on Aspx page

- BingSearch : Result show in Console app.
+ BingSearch : Result show on Console.

  BingSearch.Test : Unit test cases for the application.